deepseazapdos/ClassicBssRankings/README.md

 # ClassicBssRankings
 Browse through rankings of past generation Battle Stadium Singles competitions.
+Visit the website here: https://deepseazapdos.github.io/ClassicBssRankings/
 ## To do
 * Create missing pages as more sources are collected
 * Dig for more potential missing scores